udlose/Xunit.Categories/README.md

 `[Trait("Category","Bug")]` you cannot run only tests from a specific bug  without adding another trait `([Trait("Bug","8675309"])`

 ## Friendly Attributes Included
+- Author
+- Bug
 - Category
+- Component
+- DatabaseTest
+- Description
+- Documentation
+- Expensive
+- Exploratory
 - Feature
-- User Story
-- Bug
-- Integration Test
-- Unit Test
-- Exploratory
-- Documentation
+- IntegrationTest
 - Known Bug
-- Work Item
-- System Test
-- Test Case
-- Database Test
-- Snapshot Test
+- LongRunning
-- Expensive
+- Manual
-- Author
+- SnapshotTest
-- Description
+- SystemTest
-- Component
+- TestCase
 - TestOf
+- UnitTest
+- UserStory
-- Manual
+- WorkItem

 Open an issue or pull request to add more, adding a category is as easy as adding it to a array :)